petermatts/petermatts/Repos.md

   - Use neuralnets/transformers + reinforcement learning?
   - Potential difficulties
     - Measuring loss/distance from solved state (We know God's number is O(20) but a particular state will be difficult to evaluate)
+- **CARd Game**
+  - Different card types and rarities (collectable)
+  - Basically like a *Magic The Gathering* type game but where each car has a card
+  - For example an epic rarity card could be like a Ferrari 458 and a common could be a Honda Civic
+  - Different years and trims included on cards
+  - Descriptions and fun facts too perhaps